isaacuwana/isaacuwana/README.md

-# The goal is to advance scientific knowledge through computational techniques.
+# The goal is to advance scientific knowledge